 Travel offers more than escape from our lives, however.
 In fact, travel can make us appreciate our homes in ways we might never have thought.
 While we’re at home daydreaming of adventures overseas, thinking of all the things we can’t wait to get away from, we’re often forgetting to look right under our noses at the conveniences and beauties of our own home.
 Funny enough, never can this become more clear than when we’re away, looking at home from the other side.

-Can’t wait to get away?
-Don’t forget to savor the good stuff on your own turf first.
 Here are eight things you might discover about home the next time you take off on that big trip:

 1. That special “local’s knowledge” you never knew you had